pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

 Functionality
 --------------------

-- This package converts the pages of a file to text in **Markdown** format using |PyMuPDF|.
+- This package converts the pages of a file to plain text or in **Markdown** format using |PyMuPDF|.

 - Standard text and tables are detected, brought in the right reading sequence and then together converted to **GitHub**-compatible **Markdown** text.
+Tables in plain text output mode are rendered using the `tabulate <https://pypi.org/project/tabulate/>`_ package.

 - Header lines are identified via the font size and appropriately prefixed with one or more `#` tags.
+When using the package together with :ref:`PyMuPDF Layout <https://pypi.org/project/pymupdf-layout/>`_, titels, section headers and page headers and footers are detected.

 - Bold, italic, mono-spaced text and code blocks are detected and formatted accordingly.
 Similar applies to ordered and unordered lists.